Eco-Flow/synteny/docs/Gitpod_tutorial.md

 NOTICE: We remove the test profile, and just use docker (our container engine, to get the software).

-9. Once completed, explore the `Results` folder to see some of the output.
+9. Once completed, explore the `results` folder to see some of the output.

 On the main README.md on this repository you will find full explanation of the output files.